StormWorld0/storm-framework/external/README.md

 ### Explanation

-The folder named bin in the source is intentionally empty and is prepared to store the compiled binary results during the initial installation.

-External folders are created to store files or binaries that are not previously in the repo or files with logic for retrieval from outside.
+`external/` This folder is intended to store files that did not previously exist but are automatically filled in when the installation is complete.
+And also to store files from outside that are not included in the original Storm ecosystem.